Distributing a Government Contractor's Labor Costs in QuickBooks®

 • Customer/Job (to identify the final cost objective), and

-• Service Item (to identify a category of labor such as Project Manager or Subject Matter Expert).
+• Service Item (to identify a category of labor such as Project Manager or Engineer).

-To make use of the QuickBooks’ labor distribution capabilities, the contractor must turn on the payroll capabilities of QuickBooks.
-That will not be an issue if the contractor utilizes a QuickBooks Payroll service.
-However, a contractor can turn on the QuickBooks payroll capabilities without a subscription to QuickBooks Payroll.
-By enabling these capabilities, the contractor can use these features to automate the distribution of labor costs within QuickBooks.
+To make use of the QuickBooks labor distribution capabilities, you must turn on the payroll capabilities of QuickBooks.
+That will not be an issue if you utilize a QuickBooks payroll service – this setting will already be enabled.
+However, you can also turn on the QuickBooks payroll capabilities without a subscription to QuickBooks Payroll.
+By enabling these capabilities, you can use these features to automate the distribution of labor costs within QuickBooks.

 ICAT Supports Labor Distribution

 While labor costs can be properly distributed within QuickBooks Desktop, there is no Labor Distribution Report available in the QuickBooks reporting menus.
-ICAT solves this problem with fully loaded reporting.
+ICAT solves this problem with built-in reports designed for government contracting.

-ICAT provides a detailed Labor Distribution Report that presents an easy-to-follow audit trail, tracing labor charges contained in Contract Cost Reports to payroll records and timesheet source documentation.
+ICAT provides a detailed Labor Distribution Report that presents an easy-to-follow audit trail, tracing labor charges by direct account and final cost objective, and by indirect account, to payroll records and timesheet source documentation.